Next chapter, enjoy

 I stared back for a moment before looking away.

 How was I to answer?
 What would I say?
 I couldn't use the excuses I gave to the therapist; Nii-chan would see right through them.
-He would know I had lied.
+He would know I was lying.

 Shouldn't he have already known why or at least part of why?
 I had written it down, clearly.
 Why hadn't he read it?
 Did he deem it not worth his time?
 What happened to my letter?